The artist hopes her comics will show fellow “quiet ones” that they are not alone in their introvert quirks, and they

 Growing up, Debbie Tung was convinced something was wrong with her.
-Rather than going to parties and hanging out with friends, she preferred spending time alone, quietly diving into her passion projects.
+Rather than going to parties and hanging out with friends, she preferred spending lots of time alone, quietly diving into her passion projects.
 Not knowing she was an introvert, she felt compelled to try to “fix” herself and live up to what she would later understand as our society’s obsession with extroversion, the “extrovert ideal.”

 Then she took a Myers-Briggs personality assessment and got the result INFJ, one of the eight introverted personality types.
 Finally things clicked into place, and this new way of understanding herself inspired her to begin drawing comics about introversion.

-Tung now lives in Birmingham, England, with her husband and young son.
+Tung lives in Birmingham, England, with her husband and young son.
 Before embarking on a career as an illustrator, she worked in an open office as a software developer (hell on earth for a quiet introvert like her).
-Constantly surrounded by people and noise, her job left her feeling exhausted and unfulfilled.
+Constantly surrounded by people and noise — an incredibly draining environment for introverts — her job left her exhausted and unfulfilled.

 Eventually, she left her job to focus on making art.
-As an introvert and a highly sensitive person, she says there’s no place she’d rather be than in her home studio.
-Surrounded by books and art supplies, she feels free to be herself and create.
-“That’s the best feeling in the world,” she said.
+As both an introvert and a highly sensitive person (HSP), she says there’s no place she’d rather be than in her home studio, surrounded by her books and art supplies.
+“That’s the best feeling in the world,” she says.

 She hopes her comics will show fellow “quiet ones” that they are not alone in their introvert quirks, and they don’t need to be fixed.
 “We all experience introversion in different ways and some, like myself, who are highly sensitive, also experience lots of anxieties and moments of self-doubt,” she explains.
 “Everything can feel intensely overwhelming at once, but in time, we will find the best ways to cope.
-When we learn to work with our quiet nature, that’s when we will find our voice.”
+When we learn to work with our quiet nature, that’s when we find our voice.”